schlosserleo/rust-htmx/README.md

 ## Thoughts

-For learning, something more simple/barebones couldve been better.
+For learning, something more simple/barebones could've been better.
-Im noticing quite often, that i dont really understand rusts basics yet or even how the async stuff works.
+Im noticing quite often, that i don't really understand rusts basics yet or even how the async stuff works.
 But the things i do understand, feel great and i learned very much already.
-So i dont care if this is too much to get into webdev because its a project that motivates me to get keep going.
+So i don't care if this is too much to get into webdev because its a project that motivates me to get keep going.